Ian Hamilton Finlay: Life

 He was educated at Dollar Academy in Clackmannanshire and later at Glasgow School of Art.
 At the age of 13, with the outbreak of the Second World War, he was evacuated to family in the countryside (firstly to Gartmore and then to Kirkudbright).
 In 1942, he joined the British Army.
 Finlay was married twice and had two children, Alec and Ailie.
-He died in Edinburgh.
-He is buried alone in Abercorn Churchyard in West Lothian.
+Throughout his life, he suffered severely from agoraphobia.
+He died in Edinburgh in 2006.
+He is buried alone in Abercorn Churchyard in West Lothian, Scotland.
 The grave lies in the extreme south-east corner of the churchyard.
 The gravestone refers to his parents and sister.

 Poetry

 At the end of the war, Finlay worked as a shepherd, before beginning to write short stories and poems, while living on Rousay, in Orkney.
 He published his first book, The Sea Bed and Other Stories, in 1958, with some of his plays broadcast on the BBC, and some stories featured in The Glasgow Herald.